aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

 * **Question Answering:**  Provide informative answers to questions.
 * **Summarization:**  Condense large amounts of text into concise summaries.

-This app leverages the power of Llama 3 to generate prompts and create test data.
+This app leverages the power of Llama 3 to generate prompts and create fine-tuning test data.

 **2. Langsmith: Tracing and Observability for LLMs**